RockRottenSalad/Move-or-DIE/README.md

 3: Once raylib is installed, you can run the game: `./move-or-die.out`
 <br><br>

-Due to several issues with the windows version, I'll advise against installing it<br>
+Due to windows flagging it as a virus due to unknown publisher, I've removed the windows .exe<br>
+Compile the game if you'd like to try it on Windows<br>
 ~~Installation for Windows:<br>
 1: Install the Move_or_DIE.exe<br>
 2: Deal with the antivirus<br><br>~~